Tough as Steel: Brendan Fowler

 “While I was coaching at the University of Virginia we could never get a win vs. Duke.
 A lot of that had to do with Brendan refusing to lose—especially in the 4th quarter.
 He’d run off ten straight face-off wins to finish tight games.
 He’s tough as nails, and his off-the-chart TAP results are no surprise,” said Tim McDermott, currently an assistant coach at the University of Utah.

 Mental toughness has always been a strength for Brendan Fowler, but it’s something he knows you have to work on continuously, “Mental toughness is something that you always need to work on and stay on top of.
-Whether you are the toughest guy on the team or the least toughest, you can definitely grow and get better from where you are at currently.
+Whether you are the toughest guy on the team or the least tough, you can definitely grow and get better from where you are at currently.
 But you need to be open.
 The only way you can grow mentally is to push yourself outside your comfort zone,” Fowler said.